 Abrumet manages the data sharing platform between healthcare actors in the Brussels Region, called the Brussels Health Network.

 The mission of this field association is to:

-- Promote and manage the exchange of health data
+- Promote and manage the exchange of electronic health data, in the Brussels region

 - Provide superior quality of care for the patient as a result